-Hello and Welcome!
+Welcome!

 Gothic Botanical Fiction & Dark Academia

-Both novellas are set on the grounds, in the gardens, and within the dwellings of an historic New England estate.
-An estate that’s more than a backdrop.
-Cedar groves hold ancient memory.
-Herb quadrants follow a medieval cipher.
-The iron fountain marks solstice lines.
-Roses root themselves where grief has been.
+Both novellas are set on the grounds, in the gardens, and within the dwellings of an historic New England estate that is more than a backdrop.

-Stella, in search of her origins in Book One, moves through enchanted gardens and threshold spaces.
-In Book Two, secrets that the Estate has concealed, cipher and herbaria, inherited silence of institutions: what they preserve, and what they bury.
-Gothic fiction rooted in the soil.
-Dark academia; scholarly, with dirt under their nails.
+In Book One, Stella moves through enchanted gardens and threshold spaces in search of her origins.
+In Book Two, the secrets the Estate has concealed come into the light: cipher and herbaria, the inherited silence of institutions, what they preserve and what they bury.

 The Silverton Estate Series, written by Islay Corwin.